Angel City FC: Colors and crest

 Angel City FC's official colors are "asphalt" and "armor" with "sol rosa" as an accent color, a pink-tinted hue unique to the club.

 On June 30, 2021, the club revealed its crest featuring an angel with wings inspired by the Southern California red-tailed hawk and shaped to mimic the area's palm trees, with the top of the crest sloping at a 22-degree angle to represent their 2022 entry into the league.
 The crest was designed by Amedea Tassinari.

 The club collaborated with supporters in the design of the colors, crest, and kit to ensure the club represented Los Angeles.

 In October 2021, Angel City pre-emptively retired shirt number 22 to recognize its founding year and the number of players on the pitch during matches.
 The team sells shirts bearing the number 22 and donates 10 percent of revenue through a charitable program managed by the California Community Foundation.

 On November 17, 2021, the club unveiled a black primary kit made of recycled materials called 'Dawn'.
-The kit's design features hints of sol rosa, an art deco pattern, and the team's motto "Volemos" above player names.
+The kit's design features hints of the team's sol rosa color, an art deco pattern, and the team's motto "Volemos" above player names.
 Angel's City's first away kit, called Daylight', which was only used in their 2022 inaugural season, was unveiled in April 2022 ahead of their match against rivals San Diego Wave FC.
 The primarily white kit, with black and sol rosa palm details inspired by the palm trees of Los Angeles, was created by art director and graphic designer Matthew Wolff.

 On March 16, 2023, Angel City released a new secondary kit featuring a print of the Los Angeles County coastline called Represent'.

 Two new kits were unveiled on February 27, 2024 as part of a league-wide refresh.
 The black primary jersey, named 'Moonlight', places the wing from Angel City’s crest in a gritty asphalt-like texture over a black background, and an all sol rosa and pink secondary jersey named Sol'.